 In the event of a disease outbreak, epidemic, or pandemic, emergency school closings may be necessary at the direction of state/local health officials or the Illinois State Board of Education (ISBE).
 During extended school closures, the District will implement a remote learning program consistent with ISBE guidance.
 Parents and guardians will be required to perform daily temperature checks and health screenings for their child(ren) before school and report this information to school staff members.
 School personnel may perform temperature checks and health screenings for students at school as necessary at the sole discretion of school personnel.
 If a student has a fever higher than 100.4 degrees Fahrenheit or exhibits any other sign of illness while at school, the student must be picked up from school immediately and will be excluded from school for a period of time determined in consultation with ISBE and the Illinois Department of Public Health.
 Visitors will not be allowed to enter school buildings except in exigent circumstances.
-In no case will a visitor be allowed to enter a school building when exhibiting signs of illness, as determined at the sole discretion of school personnel.
-Students and adults present at school must wear fitted face masks covering their nose/mouth at all times, including on school buses.
+In no case will a visitor be allowed to enter a school must wear fitted face masks covering their nose/mouth at all times, including on school buses.
 If a student refuses to wear a mask or otherwise engages in conduct that compromises the safety of others, his/her parents will be notified and disciplinary interventions may result, including possible expulsion from school.
 During this unique time, the school will implement behavior expectations for students to ensure the ongoing health and safety of all individuals on and off our school campus.